Basilic

 Cons

-• Requires code generation step (but hey-api makes this straightforward)
+• Requires code generation step (automated via scripts)

-• Less flexible than GraphQL for complex queries (but can add GraphQL layer)
+• Less flexible than GraphQL for complex queries (can add GraphQL layer if needed)

 ts-rest for type-safe contracts, REST as primary interface.